 Their flagship product for light-based hair removal system is Silk’n, which uses their patented Home Pulsed Light (HPL); a type of IPL technology specifically designed for a safe home use.
 Currently, Silk’n’s light-based hair removal products are being marketed throughout the region of North America, Europe, Asia and Australia.

-As of 2017, Silk’n has several HPL devices being marketed, depending on the region.
+Silk’n has several HPL devices being marketed, depending on the region.
 Their current list of devices consists of:

 - Flash&Go (Compact, Express, and Jewel)

 Another company who acquired the Home Pulsed Light technology from Home Skinovations Ltd is Veet.
 In 2014, Veet released two versions of home IPL, which are Infini’Silk and Infini’Silk Pro.
 In fact, the Pro version looks exactly like the old gun-shaped version of Silk’n Flash&Go.
 The question of which of these brands delivers better results is a little like asking a pair of identical twins which is the better looking of the two because both have the same specs and features.

 And, unlike Bosidin IPL, Flash&Go and Infini’Silk have each published complete information about their product specifications, which are available on their respective websites.
 Even their clinical data is accessible to the public.
 So in short, no matter your decision between the two, you are essentially buying the exact same device, just branded differently.

 Veet has two HPL devices available in the market: